 - Run NXRM on AWS on EC2 instances

 - Ensure that the S3 connection is using the region where NXRM is being run

 The chunk size when uploading to S3 can be adjusted by setting the property

 nexus.s3.multipartupload.chunksize in the

 nexus.properties file.
-The default is set to 5 MB (also the minimum allowed value) and may be tuned for optimal performance on your network.
+The unit is bytes and the default is 5242880 (5MB).
+This can be tuned for optimal performance on your network.

 Group Blob Store

 A group blob store combines concrete blob stores so that they act as a single blob store for repositories.
 A concrete blob store can either be used directly by a repository or as a member of a single group, but not both.
 Groups allow you to add members dynamically, but removing a blob store requires a task to ensure that repositories still have access to their blobs.
 More information about the task can be found in the Admin - Remove a member from a blob store group section of Types of Tasks and When to Use Them.
 The Fill Policy is the method that the blob store group uses to choose a member for writing blobs.
 The Fill Policy can be changed at any time.